BloomTech-Labs/Labs26-Citrics-DS-TeamA/project/app/api/README.md

 ## Route Referencing Explained:

 Each route in the API is essentially a function.
-Since well written code often uses functions which reference other functions, enhancing readability, and often improving performance, the script containing the *weather predictions* *weather predictions *route has implemented *route referencing* as explained in the schema below.
+Since well written code often uses functions which reference other functions, enhancing readability, and often improving performance, the [weather_pred.py script](project/app/api/weather_pred.py) has implemented *route referencing* as explained in the schema below.

 ![API Schema](https://raw.githubusercontent.com/Lambda-School-Labs/Labs26-Citrics-DS-TeamA/master/data/whimsical/APISchema.png)